First and foremost, we are commercial growers.

 In addition, our on-site seed cleaning facility and commercial refrigeration system provides us with thousands of pounds of cached seed for on-demand production needs.

-Unmatched in contract-growing capacity, we can produce plants in the tens of millions to meet all compliance and certification requirements.
+As a contract grower, we can produce plants in the millions to meet all compliance and certification requirements.

 We sell and contract grow plants from Florida, Georgia, South Carolina, North Carolina, Alabama, Mississippi and more: